Grant Application Guidelines

 The Beaver County Foundation makes grants to support the work of non-profit tax exempt organizations in or serving Beaver County.
 Certain Donor Advised Funds may make grants beyond the Beaver County region.
 Governmental units are also eligible to receive Foundation support, provided the purpose of the grant request goes beyond the expected limits of government service.
 No grants are made to individuals.

-The Beaver County Foundation is comprised of more than 38 funds with just one fund having discretionary authority with regard to grants.
-This fund, the Acorn Fund, is supported by members of the board of the Foundation and generally awards grants of not more that $2,000 annually.
+The Beaver County Foundation is comprised of more than 70 funds with two funds having discretionary authority with regard to grants.
+The Acorn Fund is supported by members of the board of the Foundation and generally awards grants of not more that $4,000 annually.
 These guidelines are used primarily for Acorn Fund grants.

 Eligible projects and programs